clementfarabet/xLearn/README.txt

 ================================================================================
 What's in this package ??

-Torch 5     require 'torch'
+Torch 5     Torch5 provides a Matlab-like environment for state-of-the-art
-            Torch5 provides a Matlab-like environment for state-of-the-art machine learning algorithms.
+            machine learning algorithms.
 It is easy to use and provides a very efficient implementation, thanks to an easy and fast scripting language (Lua) and a underlying C implementation.